turbulencelover/turbulencelover.github.io/index.md

 layout: single
 author_profile: true
 header:
-  image: /assets/images/website_banner5.png
+  image: /assets/images/website_banner6.png
   caption: "*Scattering of gravity waves by background geostrophic turbulence.*"
 classes: wide
 ---
 {: style="text-align: justify;"}
 I am an assistant professor in the [Department of Mathematical Sciences](https://www.durham.ac.uk/departments/academic/mathematical-sciences/) at Durham University.
 My recent research has been focused on numerical and theoretical Geophysical Fluid Dynamics, more prominently about the interaction of waves, vortices and turbulence in the atmosphere and ocean.
 Occasionally, I dabble into other areas of fluid dynamics (such as complex and biofluids) and develop new computational tools and methods.
-I also enjoy teaching different topics in maths,engineering and physics.
+I also enjoy teaching different topics in maths, engineering and physics.

+For potential PhD and Postdoc position, please contact me via email in the [contact].

 ## Research

-In geophysical fluids, I try to employ asymptotic methods to
+For details of my research projects

 ## Teaching